 This post provides a brief guide on how to organize and use images in the Astro AntfuStyle Theme.

-Supported Cases for Image Optimization#
+Supported Cases for Image Optimization and Responsive Processing#

 - Local images stored in